Freedom of movement under United States law: Restrictions

-Six years later, the court struck down a federal ban restricting travel by communists (Aptheker v.
-Secretary of State, 378 U.S. 500 (1964))(personal restrictions, national security, First Amendment).
+Six years later, the court struck down a federal ban restricting travel by communists in Aptheker v.
+Secretary of State, 378 U.S. 500 (1964).
 But the court struggled to find a way to protect national interests (such as national security) in light of these decisions.
 Just a year after Aptheker, the Supreme Court fashioned the rational basis test for constitutionality in Zemel v.
-Rusk, 381 U.S. 1 (1965) (area restrictions, foreign policy), as a way of reconciling the rights of the individual with the interests of the state.
+Rusk, 381 U.S. 1 (1965) as a way of reconciling the rights of the individual with the interests of the state.